ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 val sum : int array -> int = <fun>
 ```

-The function `sum` is written in imperative style, using mutable data structures and a `for` loop.
+The function `sum` is written in an imperative style, using mutable data structures and a `for` loop.
 However, no mutability is exposed.
 It is a fully encapsulated implementation choice.
 This function is safe to use; no problems are to be expected.

 ### Good: Application-Wide State